McIDAS, ldm-mcidas, Unidata-Wisconsin, Collaborations, and Cooperating Community Server Activities

 continuing support/bug fixes for Unidata and SSEC McIDAS-X, -XCD

-v2004 contains a fix for a bug in decoding Unidata-Wisconsin imagery
+v2004 contains a bugfix for decoding Unidata-Wisconsin imagery

 using McIDAS routing table naming facilities.
-The bug was not truncating
+The code was not truncating

 images that were being overwritten.
 The effect of the bug was the